 The initiatives featured in this section have been selected for their likelihood of relevance to external partners.

 But CEFR works to support all research areas across the University in engineering and applied sciences, natural sciences, social sciences and the humanities.
-We encourage you to contact the appropriate engagement specialist for information about any research area.
+We encourage you to contact the appropriate strategic research partnership specialist for information about any research area.

 Bioengineers at Princeton achieve far-reaching impact by answering fundamental questions about how living systems work while bringing an engineering approach to solving real-world problems.
 The expansion of bioengineering at Princeton, reflected in the founding of the bioengineering initiative and a planned BioE facility, offers growing opportunities for collaboration with industry, government, and nonprofit partners.